Table Mountain

 Looking back

-We lost elevation a few times
+We lost elevation repeatedly

 A few extra-large boulders

-We finally approach the base of Table
+We finally approached the base of Table

 On the south side, we find a break in the cliff band